Forecasters predict one of the biggest tidal flood events of the past two decades - Local News 8

 The last time conditions were this bad was during Hurricane Isabel in 2003.

-During that storm, Fell’s Point in Baltimore, the U.S. Naval Academy, downtown Annapolis, and the Belle View neighborhoods of northern Fairfax County, Virginia, all experienced severe storm surge flooding, according to the NOAA.
+During that storm, Fell’s Point in Baltimore, the US Naval Academy, downtown Annapolis, and the Belle View neighborhoods of northern Fairfax County, Virginia, all experienced severe storm surge flooding, according to the National Oceanic and Atmospheric Administration.

 While Strong warns that the flooding with Isabel was several feet higher than what is forecast for this storm, this will be one of the worst tidal flooding events since that hurricane in 2003.